On secret sharing from extended norm-trace curves: Schemes with a Second Layer of Security

 As mentioned in the previous section it is proved in~\cite{camps2025weight} that all their bounds are sharp in that for any $ \gamma_1 < \cdots < \gamma_m$ in $H^\ast(Q)$ there exists a corresponding space $D$ of dimension $m$ satisfying $\rho(D)=\{\gamma_1, \ldots , \gamma_m\}$ and with equality in~(\ref{eqvtbound}).
 Moreover, among such spaces there exist some which can be written

 with $-\nu_Q(f_i)=\gamma_i$, $i=1, \ldots , m$ and each element $f_i$ being a product of linear factors.
 Our treatment of ramp secret sharing shall rely heavily on such observations.

 With the aim of establishing ramp secret sharing schemes with maximum non-$i$-qualifying sets allowing for a second layer of security we now revisit some of the results in~\cite{camps2025weight}.
+Here, by the first level of security we refer to the parameters $t_1, \ldots , t_\ell$ and $r_1, \ldots , r_\ell$, and the second layer means that we have systematic families of sets of maximal size of participants that cannot all be ignored when $i$ $\log_2(q)$ bits of information $i \in \{1, \ldots , \ell \}$ are to be retrieved.
 The following theorem is a combination of~\cite[Lem.\ 3.1]{camps2025weight} and Case 1.1 in the proof of~\cite[Thm.\ 3.2]{camps2025weight} adapted to our language.
 Well-structured maximum non-$i$-qualifying sets derived from the theorem are discussed in the subsequent remark, corollary and examples. \begin{theorem} Consider pairwise different $\gamma_1, \ldots , \gamma_w \in H^\ast (Q)$ and write

 Assume $a_1<\cdots <a_w$ and $b_w < \cdots <b_1$ and that $a_w-a_1 < u$.
 Assume $a_1\leq u(q-2)+1$ Then the right hand side of~(\ref{eqvtbound}) reads